ExpediaGroup/shunting-yard/README.md

 ### Housekeeping

 [Housekeeping](https://github.com/HotelsDotCom/housekeeping) is the process that removes expired and orphaned data on the replica.
 Shunting Yard delegates housekeeping responsibility to Circus Train.
-Similar to Graphite configuration, Housekeeping configuration can also be directly passed to the internal Circus Train instance using `--ct-config` argument.
+Similar to Graphite configuration, the Housekeeping configuration can also be directly passed to the internal Circus Train instance using the `--ct-config` argument.
 Refer to the [Circus Train README](https://github.com/HotelsDotCom/circus-train#configuring-housekeeping) for more details.

 #### Sample ct-config.yml for housekeeping: